edorh001/Coursera-Regression-Models-Project/README.md

  ##        17.14737        24.39231

  ```
-Since the p-value is 0.00137, we reject our null hypothesis.
-So, the automatic and manual transmissions are from different populations.
-And the mean for MPG of manual transmitted cars is about 7 more than that of automatic transmitted cars.
+The p-value is 0.00137, then we reject our null hypothesis. we conclude then that the automatic and manual transmissions are from different populations.
+And the mean for MPG of manual transmitted cars is about 7 more than that of automatic transmitted ones.

 ## Regression Analysis
-First, we fit the full model as the following.
+Here, we fit the full model as described below.
+See the code

 ```{r}
  fullModel <- lm(mpg ~ ., data=mtcars)
  summary(fullModel) # results hidden
  ```
 This model has the Residual standard error as 2.833 on 15 degrees of freedom.
-And the Adjusted R-squared value is 0.779, which means that the model can explain about 78% of the variance of the MPG variable.
+And the Adjusted R-squared value is 0.779.
+This means that the model can explain about 78% of the variance of the MPG variable.
 However, none of the coefficients are significant at 0.05 significant level.

-Then, we use backward selection to select some statistically significant variables.
+From there we use backward selection to choose some statistically significant variables.

 ```{r}
  stepModel <- step(fullModel, k=log(nrow(mtcars)))